krit-gpt/Database-Design-Project/README.md

 ## Tagged

-The project was a part of the course CSCE 608 under Dr. Chen.
+The project was a part of the course CSCE 608 under Dr. Chen - the Advanced Database Systems Course.
 The project was primarily a Database Design project, with the UI playing a very little part - only giving the user the basic CRUD functionality.

-The project is trying to store data generated on Facebook (particularly related to the pictures) in an Instagram-inspired database, so that operations can be performed on it.
+*The project is trying to store data generated on Facebook (particularly related to the pictures) in an Instagram-inspired database, so that operations can be performed on it.*

-I have added the web scraping script along with the detailed report, attached in the repository.
-I have provided the Source code and the project report.
+I have added the web scraping script along with the detailed report, attached in the repository, along with the Source code and the project report.

 There was some code that I inserted from MySQL workbench, for example, making the database schema.
 I have provided that code in the report.

+  - The ER-Diagram and the Relational Schema Diagram are attached in the project report.
+  - The database has been normalised to 3.5NF (Boyce–Codd normal form - BCNF).

 The URL of the project is: https://infinite-hamlet-44584.herokuapp.com/ 􏰀